Chapter 5 R Coding Basics

 • concentration for the measured concentration in parts-per-million (ppm).

-We’ve assigned it to the variable: airPol.
+We’ve assigned it to the variable airPol.
 This is so we can reference it and make use of it later on (see below).
 If we didn’t do this our data would simply be printed to the console which isn’t helpful.
-Let’s take a look at the first few rows of the data:
+Let’s take a look at the first few rows of the data using the head function:

 head(airPol)